YaWK/yawk.io/README.md

 <h3>Support</h3>
 There are several ways to get support.
 First place to go should be: <b>http://support.yawk.io</b> - Please make sure to overview the <b>manual</b>, the <b>FAQ area</b> as well as the <b>API Documentation: http://docs.yawk.io</b>

-Please consider to research any previously opened or closed GitHub Issues <u>before you start a new issue or support ticket.</u> Due the fact, that this project is ambitous, but with no big money or manpower behind: Please understand, that it is not possible to  guarantee that every single ticket can be anwered.
+Please consider to research any previously opened or closed GitHub Issues <u>before you start a new issue or support ticket.</u> Due the fact, that this project is ambitous, but with no big money or manpower behind: Please understand, that it is not possible to  guarantee that every single ticket can be answered.
 Despite all, we try to take care of the problems that affect a lot of people, as well as single ideas for individuals. <b>If you need premium support, we love to help out!
 Please have a look at our patreon page: http://patreon.com  </b>

 <h3>Open Development</h3>
 YaWK is an open source project, <b>built for everyone.</b> Actually there is <i>no big business company or foundation behind it</i>.
 It is mostly a one man show, - originally developed for my own, personal purpose.
 It was never meant to go public.
-But the bigger the project growed, the more people told me to make it accessable for the public crowd.
+But the bigger the project growed, the more people told me to make it accessable to the public crowd.

 After spending years on this project, I decided to follow my fellows - I've uploaded it to GitHub and kept the repository private until the status of the project has got to a level where people can make use out of it.
 Though all efforts of "getting it to the point", this project is not finished yet - and never will be.
 It will stay in development, as long as I or somebody else take care about it.